 Welcome to Asheville Hiking Tours!
-It is my passion to provide an inviting and informative experience in the great outdoors!
-After academic years publishing scientific articles and teaching biology courses, I found that I most enjoy an easy hike with others as we discuss Appalachia’s natural and historical wonders.
+It is my passion to provide an inviting and informative experience in the great outdoors.
+After academic years publishing scientific articles and teaching biology courses, I’m enjoying designing and leading ecotours in my home state.

 I have had many professional adventures over the years which have led me to the mountains.
 After receiving Bachelor’s and Master’s Degrees from the University of Notre Dame, I have been an entrepreneur, an agronomic adviser, a classroom educator, and an ecotour guide.